benbraou/flex-layout-wiki/Implementation.md

 The Angular 2 architecture for Layouts eliminates `all` external Flexbox stylesheets and SCSS files formerly used in the Angular Material 1 Layout implementations.

-This is pure typescript- Angular Layout engine that is independent of Angular Material yet can be used easily within any Material 2 application.
+This is pure TypeScript, Angular Layout engine that is independent of Angular Material... yet can be used easily within any Material 2 application.

 The Layout API directives are used to create DOM element style injectors which inject specific, custom Flexbox CSS directly as inline styles onto the DOM element.